• Skip to primary navigation

 4. Pour cold milk on top and finish with a few ice cubes.
 Serve immediately.

-• Patience when making the syrup: Take your time when simmering the wintermelon syrup.
+• Be patient with simmering: Take your time when simmering the wintermelon syrup.
 Do not increase heat to cut down time, as this can make the syrup taste bitter or burnt.

 How to store